ErezEindor/python-essential/README.md

 - Working with lists, dictionaries, and sets
 - Basic file I/O
 - Introduction to Jupyter Notebooks

-*(The actual topics may vary depending on the contents of the notebooks.)*

 ## How to Run the Notebooks